barnes/tagjournal/README.md

 Styling functional now.
 Need to break into a Login component.
 Header will have Sign In if not logged in and 'My Journal' & 'Sign Out' if signed in.

 Able to read if a user is signed in or not.
 Need to get a user collection created on new user still.
+Pretty close to getting that up and running, just having issues getting the db object to sync up.

+Users are being added to the DB.
+Logout function is working.
+Getting user status is working.
+The bones are there, just need to clean it up with conditional rendering for logged in and not logged in users.